HOMEF trains oil producing communities on environmental reporting – The Sun Nigeria

 “We are having contamination not just from this location here, it is very important for the oil community because we are having oil facilities that transverse Ikarama community and other Niger Delta communities,” he said.

-He recommended clean up for the people that have been badly affected by oil spill cases, in the Niger Delta region.
+He recommended clean up for the people that had been badly affected by oil spill cases in the Niger Delta region.

 Also speaking, Mr Alagoa Morris, an environmentalist, said that monitoring the environment demanded factual and evidence-based data collection, recording and reporting.